Setting clear and direct goals for your employees is beneficial for your company and your staff.

 Evaluating their own performance can be an eye-opening experience for employees, and you may even find that their evaluations are tougher than yours would be.
 An easy and free way to administer a self-evaluation is via Google Form.
 Questions can be open-ended, multiple-choice or both.

 Management by objectives (MBO)

 MBO is also called "management by results."
 This employee performance metric entails employees and managers forming objectives together to determine how individual goals align with the company's overall goals.

 A checklist can also be administered as a Google Form.
 Checklists make measuring and tracking employee performance quick and easy, because they entail questions with yes-or-no answers.

-Employee evaluation software can help you track time spent on projects and keep employees accountable and on track for achieving their goals on a daily basis.
+Employee evaluation software and HR software solutions can help you track time spent on projects and keep employees accountable and on track for achieving their goals on a daily basis.
 In addition, when conducting performance appraisals, you will have a more tangible record of each employee's efforts.
 These are some performance evaluation programs to consider: